 Feeling rough?
-If you’re noticing small pimples on the back of your arms, you might be dealing with a skin condition called keratosis pilaris (KP).
+As warm weather approaches and we pay more attention to our arms in preparation for summer clothing, you may notice some bumps.
+If you have what look like small pimples on the back of your arms, you might be dealing with a skin condition called keratosis pilaris (KP).

-While the appearance of small pimples or red bumps on the arms or other areas might make you think it’s body acne, these bumps are caused by keratin plugs, not sebum plugs, and they’re a common skin variation.
+While small pimples or red bumps on the arms or other areas might make you think it’s body acne, these bumps are caused by keratin plugs, not sebum plugs.
+KP is a common skin condition with over half of teenagers and 40% of adults affected.

 What is Keratosis Pilaris?

 These pimples on the arm are usually the same color as the skin or slightly reddish.
-They are caused by a buildup of keratin, a protein that helps protect your skin, but in this case, it can clog up your hair follicles, creating these annoying bumps.
-It is a common skin condition with over half of teenagers and 40% of adults affected.
+They are caused by a buildup of keratin, a protein that helps protect your skin, but in this case, it can clog your hair follicles, creating these bumps.
 KP can be more noticeable when your skin is dry, which is why it often gets worse during winter months.

-The rough, uneven texture of KP is sometimes compared to the skin of a plucked chicken or the surface of a strawberry, which is why it is sometimes called “chicken skin” or “strawberry skin.”
-While the little red spots on the arm associated with KP are typically painless, they may cause itching or discomfort in some cases.
+The rough, uneven texture of KP is sometimes compared to the skin of a plucked chicken or the surface of a strawberry, which is why it can be called “chicken skin” or “strawberry skin.”
+While the little red spots on the arm associated with KP are typically painless, they may cause itching or discomfort.

 Keratosis Pilaris Treatment

-While KP is harmless and often resolves on its own with age, there are plenty of ways to manage it and keep your skin looking and feeling better in the meantime.
+While KP is harmless and often resolves on its own with age, there are plenty of ways to manage it and keep your skin looking and feeling better.

 Keratosis pilaris treatments focus on exfoliating the affected areas to remove dead skin cells and unclog hair follicles, as well as moisturizing the skin to help soften and smooth its texture.